Many smartphone users would love to make a short film but freeze at this point. OK I have some cool clips, I captured by cat on film.

 - There is a story.
-It’s lightweight but keep the movie focused.
+It is lightweight but keeps the movie focused and moving forward.

 Sparkle the tortie had not used the recently installed cat cafe walkway.
 She was leaving the cafe to go to her forever in a short while and her dad wanted her to enjoy the walkway.